gabrielepompa88/IT-For-Business-And-Finance-2019-20/How-to-work-this-class.md

   |:--:|
   | _**Figure 9**: save the notebook with notes in the `/My_Class_Notes` of your computer_ |

-- Open the Notebook with your notes using the Jupyter Notebook App in the Anaconda Navigator installed in your computer
+- Open the Notebook _Introduction_II___WITH_MY_NOTES.ipynb_ with your notes using the Jupyter Notebook App in the Anaconda Navigator installed in your computer

 - *TIP*: if you don't have Anaconda Navigator, you have to install it: follow the guide [First-time SETUP (things to do once and for all)](#home_setup).